dborncamp/ScienceSaturday/README.md

 ## The Data

-The raw data can be found in this [https://docs.google.com/spreadsheets/d/1clTSVXBHpFB_4yqkAQhzvsDoVax4SZUYpGdbCy7FZ6U/edit#gid=329859720](Google Sheet).
+The raw data can be found in this [Google Sheet](https://docs.google.com/spreadsheets/d/1clTSVXBHpFB_4yqkAQhzvsDoVax4SZUYpGdbCy7FZ6U/edit#gid=329859720).
 We have attempted to clean up the data in various ways.
 Early attempts involved using the notebook found in the `lib` directory.
 Currently, the data is cleaned up manually and placed in the `data` directory.
 For the most part, these data files are easily readable using pandas.
 See the README file found in that directory for further details.

 ## Future Science Saturdays